Tax Guide for Auto Repair Garages

 Refundable Deposit for Lead-Acid Batteries

-As of April 1, 2017, a refundable deposit is required when a consumer purchases a "new" replacement lead acid battery and does not simultaneously provide a used lead-acid battery to the dealer/retailer.
-A replacement lead-acid battery is a new lead-acid battery sold at retail in California and it replaces the original battery that came with the vehicle, watercraft, aircraft, or equipment.
-The refundable deposit is only charged on "new" lead acid batteries.
+You are required to charge a refundable deposit when a consumer purchases a new replacement lead-acid battery and does not simultaneously provide a used lead-acid battery to you.
+A replacement lead-acid battery is a new lead-acid battery sold at retail in California that replaces the original battery that came with the vehicle, watercraft, aircraft, or equipment.
+You should charge the refundable deposit only on new lead-acid batteries.
 The refundable deposit does not apply to refurbished or reconditioned batteries.

-Retailers must refund the deposit if a used lead-acid battery of the same type is returned within 45 days from the date of the purchase of the new lead-acid battery for which the deposit was charged (HSC section 25215.2).
-This refundable deposit must be separately stated on the customer's invoice and is taxable similar to the core charges discussed in the heading above.
-The sales tax is not refunded when the deposit is refunded.
-The deposit is viewed as a trade-in allowance and is considered part of the payment for the sale.
+If you are a retailer that charged a deposit on the purchase of a new lead-acid battery, you must refund the deposit if a used lead-acid battery of the same type is returned within 45 days from the date of the purchase of the new lead-acid battery (HSC section 25215.2).
+You must separately state this refundable deposit on the customer's invoice.
+The refundable deposit is taxable like the core charges discussed in the section above.
+However, when you refund the deposit, you should not refund the sales tax because the deposit is a trade-in allowance and is part of the payment for the sale.

-For more information on the lead-acid battery fees, please see the Lead-Acid Battery Fees Guide.
+For more information on the lead-acid battery fees, see the Lead-Acid Battery Fees Guide.

 Nontaxable Sales and Purchases of Parts